Campus Security Authorities

 Who is not a CSA?

 The following non-CSA positions/functions include but are not limited to: administrative and clerical staff members who are not responsible for students, individual faculty with no student activity duties outside the classroom, doctors at McKinley Health Center, or counselors in the Counseling Center who only provide care to individual students.
+Employees whose only responsibility is to supervise student employees generally would not be classified as a CSA unless they have other duties that fall under the qualifications described above.

 When should a CSA file a police report?